Low Air Travel Demand Destroys Investment Case For AerCap (NYSE:AER)

 Source: AER annual report.

 American Airlines (AAL) is taking the #2 spot with 6.9% of lease revenue.
-Could it be the major airline that the Mr. Calhoun secretly had in mind when he said that is was 'most likely' that a major US airline will collapse this year?
-Let’s take a look at an overview of some major US airlines that include AAL, United Airlines, Delta Air Lines (DAL), and Southwest Airlines (LUV).
+Could it be the major airline that Mr. Calhoun secretly had in mind when he said that is was 'most likely' that a major US airline will collapse this year?
+Let's take a look at an overview of some major US airlines that include AAL, United Airlines, Delta Air Lines (DAL), and Southwest Airlines (LUV).
 Please pay special attention to total debt, cash, and trailing operating cash flow.

 Source: Seeking Alpha, May 14, 2020.